xeliuqa/EasyNodeUpdate/README.md

 1. Create a folder for your Spacemesh files go-spacemesh.exe, profiler.exe, post.dll

-2. Replace paths in EasyNodeUpade.cmd using a text editor
+2. Set path1 EasyNodeUpade.cmd using a text editor

-3. From Path 1 -- to Path 2<br>
+3. Path 2<br>
-Create paths for each node as shown in example
+Set paths for each node as shown in example

 4. Save and double click.